OpenCyphal-Garage/gui_tool/README.md

 * Windows 10 SDK.
 [Free edition of Visual Studio is packaged with Windows SDK](https://www.visualstudio.com/).

-Then, place the `*.pfx` file containing the code signing certificate in the outer directory (the build script will search for `../*.pfx`).
 Having done that, execute the following (the script will prompt you for password to read the certificate file):

 ```dos